 The First Pioneers

 The history of Koh Tao begin on June 18, 1899, His Majesty King Chulalongkorn – Rama V (1853 – 1910) visited Koh Tao, and had his initials carved on a large boulder at Laem Jor Por Ror on the southern end of Sairee Beach.
 During the years of 1940, Koh Tao was used as a political prison.

 One of the prisoners wrote :

 “The only joy each day is watching the sun set to the sea.
 It is a spectacular scene.
 The waves are light purple with an indigo sky.”

 In 1944, the prisoners were released and everyone returned back to the mainland leaving Koh Tao deserted once more.

 They lived simply and sufficiently by fishing and cultivating the land for coconut plantations, rice paddies and orchards.
 At that time there was an abundance of turtles, so many in fact, that at certain times of the year, the beach became black.

-In the middle of 1977, the first travellers came to dive and explore the undiscovered and pristine underwater world.
-They arrived on fishing boats and the boats which then transported coconuts.
+In the middle of 70’s, the first travellers came to dive and explore the undiscovered and pristine underwater world.
 In 1984, the first resort on Koh Tao, was established in Thian Og Bay.
-Called Niyom Bungalows, the rooms were just 30 Baht per night.
 Since then, Koh Tao has changed from one of fisherman and gardeners, to a place of tourism which now offers the infrastructure, facilities and choices of activity to serve about 350,000 travellers each year.